Last updated on September 15th, 2023 at 02:32 pm

 How to Help Your Cat Bond with Your Baby

-Myth versus reality: your cat isn’t trying to steal your baby’s breath!
+Myth versus reality: Your cat isn’t trying to steal your baby’s breath!

 For instance, the myth about a cat stealing a baby’s breath because of the milk smell is untrue.
 Cats do like to seek warmth and comfort, so cuddling next to a baby is not unusual, but stealing their breath is.

-The reason for this is because a new baby cannot turn over and does not know to turn their face away from an object that may be inhibiting their breathing, thus, suffocation can occur.
+The reason for this is that a new baby cannot turn over and does not know to turn their face away from an object that may be inhibiting their breathing; thus, suffocation can occur.

 Most cats will adapt well to the changes that are happening to their human family, and protecting their human family and their territory will be their first priority.

-Do you have a new baby with a cat in the family and want to share your stories, let us know in the comments below!
+Do you have a new baby with a cat in the family and want to share your stories?
+Let us know in the comments below!